Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees

-We trained our LLM architecture focusing on two specific tasks.
-In both cases, the main goal is to evaluate whether and how much the architecture is able to learn the syntactical rules underlying the sequence $\NT$.
+We trained our LLM architecture by focusing on two specific tasks.
+In both cases, the main goal is to evaluate whether and how much the architecture is able to learn the ``syntactical rules'' underlying the sequence $\NT$.
 As anticipated, our base dataset consists of the ordered sequence of the first $n$ trees $\NT_n$, represented via Dyck words.
-This dataset is pre-processed and converted in a different dataset $\bar{\mathcal T}_n$ via a \textit{tokenizer} (see below): our architecture will be fed the sequences in the tokenized representation $\bar{\mathcal T}_n$.
-Let $\bar{\mathcal T}_{\rm train}\subset\bar{\mathcal T}_n$ be a collection of sequences of $L$ consecutive tokens to be used for training, and $\bt=(\bt_i)_{i=1}^L\in\bar{\mathcal T}_{\rm train}$, corresponding, via the tokenizer, to a sequence of tokens associated to a sentence of the arithmetic text $\NT$ via a tokenizer.
-Similarly, let $\bar{\mathcal T}_{\rm test}\subset\bar{\mathcal T}_n$ be a collection of sequences of $L$ consecutive tokens to be used for testing, such that $\bar{\mathcal T}_{\rm test}\cap\bar{\mathcal T}_{\rm train}=\emptyset$.
+This dataset is pre-processed and converted in a different dataset ${\mathcal T}_n$ via a \textit{tokenizer} (see \textit{above}): our architecture will be fed the sequences in the tokenized representation.
+In particular, we construct a set ${\mathcal T}_{\rm train}$ of sequences of $L$ consecutive tokens to be used for training, in the form $\bt=(\bt_i)_{i=1}^L\in{\mathcal T}_{\rm train}$, corresponding, via the tokenizer, to a sequence of consecutive number representations in $\NT$.
+Similarly, we constructed a set ${\mathcal T}_{\rm test}$ of sequences of $L$ consecutive tokens to be used for testing, in such a way that ${\mathcal T}_{\rm test}\cap{\mathcal T}_{\rm train}=\varnothing$.
 The precise characterization of the training and test datasets will be given in Section~\ref{sec:experiments}.
-The goal of the training phase is then to find a configuration of the attention weights and values, that achieve optimal generalization performance on sentences the model has never seen during the training phase.
-The performance after training is estimated by some metric $\mathsf{A}(\bt)$ applied on an LLM-generated sequence of token $\bt$, averaged over the test set $\bar{\mathcal T}_{\rm test}$.
+The goal of the training phase is then to find a configuration of the attention weights and values that achieve optimal generalization performance on sentences the model has never seen during the training phase, namely sequences in ${\mathcal T}_{\rm test}$.
 The training process, and the following evaluation, depends on \textit{what task} precisely we want the model to achieve performing.